Sarat Barkotoky: Political career

 Barkotoky sought reelection in the 1996 Assam Legislative Assembly election.
 He received 52052 votes, 61.8% of the total vote and defeated his nearest opponent by 31464 votes.

-He again sought reelection in the 2001 Assam Legislative Assembly election.
+Barkotoky was again a candidate in the 2001 Assam Legislative Assembly election.
 He received 59554 votes, 67.25%.
 He defeated his nearest opponent by 34941 votes.
 He was made minister for the Public Works Department in the 2001 Tarun Gogoi cabinet.
 As PWD minister, Barkotoky implemented a Mega project for development of road and drainage of Assam, spending 50 crore.

 In the 2006 Assam Legislative Assembly election, Barkotoky sought reelection.
 He received 56206 votes, defeating his nearest opponent by 34990 votes.
 When Tarun Gogoi constituted his new ministry, Barkotoky was not included.

 In the 2011 Assam Legislative Assembly election, he sought reelection in Sonari.
 He received 56655 votes, 53.38% of the total vote.
 He defeated his nearest opponent by 28904 votes.
 After a cabinet reshuffle in the Tarun Gogoi ministry, on 23 January 2015 Barkotoky was made Education minister in Assam.
 He spoke with the Chief Minister when he said the education was the priority in Assam.
-He also requested for Smriti Irani for state grants for universities.
+He also requested that Smriti Irani organise state grants for universities.

 In the 2016 Assam Legislative Assembly election, Barkotoky sought reelection as the Congress candidate for Sonari.
-He received 49210 votes, 37.47% pf the total vote.
+He received 49210 votes, 37.47% of the total vote.
 He lost to BJP candidate, Topon Kumar Gogoi, by 24117 votes.
 He was one of 10 cabinet ministers who lost in the election.

-Personal life
+Personal life and death

-Barkotoky married Bina Barkotoky on 5 June 1965 and they had 3 children, two sons and one daughter.
-He is interested in sports like Table Tennis, Badminton, Carrom etc. He is associated with various political and cultural organisations.
-He is also Vice Chairman of the State Planning Board since 2006 and Chairman of the Committee on Estimates, ALA since 2010.
+Barkotoky married Bina Barkotoky on 5 June 1965 and they had 3 children; two sons and one daughter.
+He was interested in sports like Table Tennis, Badminton, Carrom etc. He was associated with various political and cultural organisations.
+He was also Vice Chairman of the State Planning Board from 2006 and Chairman of the Committee on Estimates, ALA from 2010.

+Sharat Barkatki died on 30 October, at the age of 88.
+He had been undergoing treatment at GMCH from 16 October.